michael2012z/BitBible/markdown/KJV/files/Num.md

 8. If the Lord delight in us, then he will bring us into this land, and give it us; a land which floweth with milk and honey.

-9. Only rebel not ye against the Lord, neither fear ye the people of the land; for they are bread for us: their defence is departed from them, and the Lord is with us: fear them not.defence: Heb. shadow
+9. Only rebel not ye against the Lord, neither fear ye the people of the land; for they are bread for us: their defence is departed from them, and the Lord is with us: fear them not.

 10. But all the congregation bade stone them with stones.
 And the glory of the Lord appeared in the tabernacle of the congregation before all the children of Israel.